Skip to main content

 Custom Language Variables for Navigation Elements and Website Header & Footer

-MetaLocator can automatically synchronize your Websites template, (your header and footer) directly into the The Website Template setting described above.
-If you plan to display your location pages in multiple languages, the header & footer must include language constants in place of any user-facing English text.
+If you plan to display your location pages in multiple languages using a single Website Template, the header & footer must include language constants in place of any user-facing English text.
 The same strategy can be used for links which might be different from language to language.

 For example, if your Website Template includes a banner that says "Store Locator", it might include it as follows: